particle-iot/docs/src/content/tutorials/device-cloud/authentication.md

 https://api.particle.io/oauth/token
 ```

 The response will be identical to the new access token creation endpoint above.
+Refresh tokens can only be used product oAuth tokens.
+They cannot be used to renew a Particle developer account access token (particle:particle).